andjelx/bridgectl/README.md

   - This includes downloading the latest bridge rpm from tableau.com.
   - Download and install database drivers, we use the container_image_builder utility to allow the user to select a set of database drivers from a dropdown list.
   - Follow best practices for building containers
-- Run bridge containers
+- Run bridge containers in Docker
   - User can easily select configuration settings from Tableau Cloud required to run bridge agents (pool_id, site_name, etc.)
   - Spin up bridge agent containers in Docker
+- Manage bridge containers in Kubernetes
   - Spin up bridge agent containers in Kubernetes
+- Reports
+  - Display Jobs Report
+  - Display Bridge Agent Status
 - Analyze bridge logs
   - Log viewer with ability to filter and sort logs
   - Analyze logs from local disk, local docker containers, or from kubernetes
-- Manage bridge containers
+- Manage bridge containers in Docker or Kubernetes
-  - View configuration settings and resource utilization for local bridge containers in docker
+  - View configuration settings and resource utilization of bridge containers
   - Delete a bridge container
-  - View current bridge agent activity
+  - View current bridge agent activity (standard output logs)
-  - Show summary metrics about the Bridge logs
+  - Show metrics about resource utilization
-- Reports
-  - Display Jobs Report
-  - Display Bridge agent status
-- Beta Features
-  - Summarize logs using the GPT API, which makes it easier to identify and fix errors, and get a summary of activity on the agent.

 ### Documentation for Tableau Bridge
 See official Tableau documentation for creating bridge containers on Linux